After three years of being so beyond single, I met someone perfect for me.

 Neither I, nor my boyfriend, are phone talkers.
 We hate it, actually.

 Unfortunately, having real conversations are a huge part of your relationship when you're far away.
 While most of our conversing involves text (or in his case, memes), we try to call each other every once in a while, even if it's for a minute or two.

 And I'm not just talking means of communication.
 I'm also talking about how you communicate.

 There are so many ways for things to get misconstrued when you don't have the luxury of being face-to-face.
+Long-distance relationships are hard if you and your partner have different expectations when it comes to communication.
 It's important to say how you feel when you feel it, or it could build up and come out later down the road unexpectedly.

-Don't be so consumed with your relationship with your boyfriend that you forget about the other relationships in your life.
+Don't be so consumed with your relationship with your girlfriend that you forget about the other relationships in your life.
 Most importantly, focus on the one with yourself.